ionic-team/getting-started-iv-vue/README.md

 The mechanism used to unlock the vault is determined by a combination of the `type` and the `deviceSecurityType` configuration settings.
 The type can be any of the following:

-- `SecureStorage`: Securely store the data in the keychain, but do not lock it.
+- `VaultType.SecureStorage`: Securely store the data in the keychain, but do not lock it.
-- `DeviceSecurity`: When the vault is locked, it needs to be unlocked via a mechanism provided by the device.
+- `VaultType.DeviceSecurity`: When the vault is locked, it needs to be unlocked via a mechanism provided by the device.
-- `CustomPasscode`: When the vault is locked, it needs to be unlocked via a custom method provided by the application.
+- `VaultType.CustomPasscode`: When the vault is locked, it needs to be unlocked via a custom method provided by the application.
 This is typically done in the form of a custom PIN dialog.
-- `InMemory`: The data is never persisted.
+- `VaultType.InMemory`: The data is never persisted.
 As a result, if the application is locked or restarted, the data is gone.

 In addition to these types, if `DeviceSecurity` is used, it is further refined by the `deviceSecurityType`, which can be any of the following values:

-- `Biometrics`: Use the biometric authentication type specified by the device.
+- `DeviceSecurityType.Biometrics`: Use the biometric authentication type specified by the device.
-- `SystemPasscode`: Use the system passcode entry screen.
+- `DeviceSecurityType.SystemPasscode`: Use the system passcode entry screen.
-- `Both`: Use `Biometrics` with the `SystemPasscode` as a backup when `Biometrics` fails.
+- `DeviceSecurityType.Both`: Use `Biometrics` with the `SystemPasscode` as a backup when `Biometrics` fails.

 We specified `SecureStorage` when we set up the vault: